-Please take some time to discuss the UMatter program; ask questions about how your child is managing exam stress, time management issues or negotiating friendships.
-You may like to help your child design a study timetable or allocate some quiet, reflective time devoid of technology.
+Please take some time to discuss with your child how they are managing exam stress, time management issues or negotiating friendships.
+Help your child develop strategies that show strength in situations of peer pressure, manage conflict with peers, and better cope when upset or disappointed.
+You may like to help your child design a study timetable or allocate regular periods of time in the day that are reflective and devoid of technology.